Allied intervention in the Russian Civil War: Allied concerns

-The Allied Powers became concerned at the collapse of the Eastern Front and the loss of their Tsarist ally to communism, and there was also the question of the large quantities of supplies and equipment in Russian ports, which the Allied Powers feared might be seized by the Germans.
+The Allied Powers became concerned at the collapse of the Eastern Front and the loss of the Russian government to the anti-war Bolsheviks.
+There was also the question of the large quantities of supplies and equipment in Russian ports, which the Allied Powers feared might be seized by the Germans.
 Also worrisome to the Allied Powers was the April 1918 landing of a division of German troops in Finland, increasing speculation they might attempt to capture the Murmansk-Petrograd railway, and subsequently the strategic port of Murmansk and possibly Arkhangelsk.
 Other concerns regarded the potential destruction of the Czechoslovak Legions and the threat of Bolshevism, the nature of which worried many Allied governments.
 Meanwhile, Allied materiel in transit quickly accumulated in the warehouses in Arkhangelsk and Murmansk.
 Estonia had established a national army and, with the support of the British Royal Navy and Finnish volunteers, were defending against the 7th Red Army's attack.

 Faced with these events, the British and French governments decided upon an Allied military intervention in Russia.
 The first British landing in Russia came at the request of a local (Bolshevik) Soviet council.
 Fearing a German attack on the town, the Murmansk Soviet requested that the Allies landed troops for protection.
 British troops arrived on 4 March 1918, the day after the signing of the Treaty of Brest-Litovsk between Germany and the Bolshevik government.
 In the summer of 1918, Leon Trotsky, the head of the Red Army, welcomed the arrival of British, American, and French troops in Murmansk.